Fugtemypt123/VIGA-release/README.md

 Since mcp-framework can decouple agents and tools, we highly recommend you to create different envs to run the framework.

-The official envs names are `[agent, blender, pptx, chrome]` for agent, exec_blender, exec_slides, exec_html.
+The official envs names are `[agent, blender, pptx, web]` for agent, exec_blender, exec_slides, exec_html.
 You can found the requirement under `requirements/`

 For blender, you need to further install executable `blender` and `infinigen` in the system: